nsnam/ns-3-dev-git/src/energy/doc/energy.rst

 **Generic Battery Model Helper:**

-The ``GenericBatteryModelHelper`` can be used to easily install an energy source into a node or node container of one of four types of chemestries (Li-Ion,Lead Acid, NiCd,NiMH).
+The ``GenericBatteryModelHelper`` can be used to easily install an energy source into a node or node container of one of four types of chemistries (Li-Ion,Lead Acid, NiCd,NiMH).
 Users must use one of the available presets that represent an specific battery.

 .. sourcecode:: cpp